We Love Doodles

 Conclusion When To Euthanize A Dog With A Torn ACL?

 Talk to your vet about all the options before you make your decision.
 Make sure you are not rushing into it.
-You must find the right doctor who will make the treatment plan easier for your dog.
+You must find the right doctor who will make the treatment plan easiest for your dog.
 Sometimes a combination of treatments will work better than one.

 Most of all, be patient with your dog throughout the procedure.
 And make sure you’ve considered every option before you resort to euthanasia.
 Euthanizing your dog should only be the last and unavoidable resort.